rancher/10acre-ranch/README.md

     -i - Show the IP address of the master
     -h - Print this message
     -l - List nodes or clusters if no -c
-    -n - Number of nodes
+    -n - Number of nodes [defaults to 3]
     -s - Server Container:
            needs full container repo/name[:tag]
     -o - OS Family